Menu

 Children who receive income support or income based jobseeker's allowance in their own right are also entitled to free school meals.

-Should you meet the above criteria, you can apply by using the application form in the useful downloads section.
+Should you meet the above criteria, you can apply by using the online application form:

 Applications are usually processed the same day.
 If your child is entitled to free school meals you will receive a letter confirming the date when the meals will start.
 The school is also notified that your child is entitled to free school meals.
 In the meantime, you should continue to pay for free school meals until confirmation comes through.
 Schools may be able to arrange a reimbursement of any monies paid whilst your entitlement is being confirmed.